OpenNTF/org.openntf.xsp.jakartaee/README.md

 ```

 This capability can be disabled by setting `rest.mpmetrics.enable=false` in your Xsp Properties.
 Note that Fault Tolerance has an implicit dependency on this, and so will also be unavailable if you set this flag.

-Note: the semantics and output of this component are likely to change in the future.
-MicroProfile Metrics 5.0 and above move to being based on Micrometer.
-As part of MicroProfile 6.0, however, this version requires Java 11 and will only be adopted here when Domino supports at least that Java version.

 #### CORS